MazX0p/MazX0p2.github.io/_posts/2024-10-25-HookChain: A Deep Dive into Advanced EDR Bypass Techniques.md

 ## References

-[Research on the specified topic](https://arxiv.org/abs/2404.16856): I've expanded upon this foundational work by adding further implementations and advancements to enhance the approach outlined in the research.
+[Helvio Carvalho Junior.
+2024.
+HookChain](https://arxiv.org/abs/2404.16856): I've expanded upon this foundational work by adding further implementations and advancements to enhance the approach outlined in the research.

-> **Note**: This work builds on the foundational concepts outlined in the research by [Research on the specified topic](https://arxiv.org/abs/2404.16856) while introducing several advancements and additional implementations to enhance the original approach.
+> **Note**: This work builds on the foundational concepts outlined in the research by [Helvio Carvalho Junior.
+2024.
+HookChain](https://arxiv.org/abs/2404.16856) while introducing several advancements and additional implementations to enhance the original approach.
 These improvements include:
 >
 > - **Enhanced Hook Evasion Techniques**: Expanding beyond Import Address Table (IAT) manipulation and indirect syscalls, we explore further evasion tactics that address kernel-mode inspection, a potential blind spot for some EDR solutions.
 > - **Dynamic Resolution of Hooked Functions with Alternative Methods**: While leveraging Halo’s Gate, we also introduce additional SSN (System Service Number) resolution methods, like custom hashing and Heaven’s Gate, to further reduce detection.